ExpTime Tableaux for the Description Logic SHIQ Based on Global State Caching and Integer Linear Feasibility Checking: Proofs

 Choosing a node to expand can be done in polynomial time in the size of the graph.
-As each node is re-expanded at most once (for converse compatibility), we conclude that the graph $G$ can be constructed in (at most) exponential time in~$\Size$. \myEnd \end{proof}
+As each node is re-expanded at most once (for converse compatibility), we conclude that the graph $G$ can be constructed in (at most) exponential time in~$\Size$ in the considered cases. \myEnd \end{proof}